secretstartups/handbook/demand-generation/campaigns/agency-verticurl/index.html.md

     - This chrome extension is recommended by `@nbsmith` for screenshots: [GoFullPage](https://chrome.google.com/webstore/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl?hl=en)
 1. **GitLab**: Issue requester must review and approve email (or provide corrections) via comment in the issue
     - SLA: 24 hours from when the test email is sent and comment added to issue).
 Feedback and approval in a timeley manner is critical on the GitLab side.
 1. **Verticurl**: Verticurl DRI makes any necessary corrections.
-If no corrections needed and approval provided by reviewer, Verticurl DRI sets the email to send (time for send to be determined in issue comments).
+If no corrections needed and approval provided by reviewer, Verticurl DRI sets the email to send (time for send to be determined in issue comments) and adds the `FMM-Verticurl::scheduled` label.
-1. **Verticurl**: Verticurl checks that email was sent, confirms in comments (tagging issue requester), adds `FMM-Verticurl::complete` and closes out the issue.
+1. **Verticurl**: Verticurl checks that email was sent, confirms in comments (tagging issue requester).
+1. **GitLab**: Once email is confirmed sent by Verticurl in step above, FMC closes issue.
 1. Field Marketing will be working through post event reporting with the Verticurl team.
 Details on that process will be forthcoming.

 ### EMail Send Times